 Turkey consumption has nearly doubled since 1970 (8.2 pounds per capita), as consumer education and awareness of the nutritional value and taste of turkey products continue to increase.
 For instance, ground turkey has seen a significant increase in popularity as a nutrient-rich, lower fat substitute for ground beef.

 In 2019, U.S. consumption of turkey was 5.3 billion pounds and 16.1 pounds per person.

 The United States is the world’s largest turkey producer and largest exporter of turkey products.

 With the value added to turkey through processing into a wide variety of cuts, parts and further processed products, turkey production in the United States has increased to meet consumer demand as more people choose turkey.
-In 2018, U.S. total turkey production was tallied at 244.8 million birds raised, equating to 5.88 billion pounds.
+In 2019, U.S. total turkey production was tallied at 229 million birds raised, equaling to 7.4 billion pounds.

 According to USDA, the top turkey producing states are Minnesota, North Carolina, Arkansas, Indiana, Missouri, Virginia, Iowa and California.

 The U.S. turkey industry currently exports more than 10 percent of its products, and trade remains a market segment with growth potential for the industry.